RuairiSpain/jtt/README.md

-jtt status                            Print authentication details jtt p                                 List projects jtt i FE                              List open issues in FE project that are assigned to you jtt ls                                List work logs saved in jira jtt ls FE-123                         List work logs saved for issue FE-123 jtt log FE-123 15                     Log 15 minutes in jira to issue FE-123 jtt log BE-46 180 "Added cool stuff"  Log 90 minutes to issue FE-123 and attach a comment to jira
+jtt status                            Print authentication details jtt p                                 List projects jtt i FE                              List open issues in FE project that are assigned to you jtt ls FE-123                         List work logs saved for issue FE-123 jtt t FE-123                          Start/stop a timer for FE-123, first time timer is set to 15 minutes jtt t FE-123 5                        Start/stop a timer for FE-123 and add 5 minutes to the tracker jtt fix BE-46 180                     Reset time for issue BE-46, set the time to 3 hours jtt up                                Upload all timers to Jira, if successful the local timers are cleared
 ```

 Example workflow: